About Us

 Our Mission

+The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
 The mission of the National Wildlife Refuge System is to administer a national network of lands and waters for the conservation, management and, where appropriate, restoration of the fish, wildlife and plant resources and their habitats within the United States for the benefit of present and future generations of Americans.
+Our purpose is to protect the natural world so current and future generations can live with, live from, and find awe in lands, waters, and wildlife

-The mission of Papahānaumokuākea Marine National Monument of which Midway Atoll is a part of is to carry out seamless integrated management to ensure ecological integrity and achieve strong, long-term protection and perpetuation of NWHI ecosystems, Native Hawaiian culture, and heritage resources for current and future generations.
+The mission of Papahānaumokuākea Marine National Monument (of which Midway Atoll is a part) is to carry out seamless, integrated management to ensure ecological integrity and achieve strong, long-term protection and perpetuation of Northwestern Hawaiian Island ecosystems, Native Hawaiian culture, and heritage resources for current and future generations.

 Our History

-Midway Atoll (Kuaihelani) was the turning point in World War II.
-The remote island in the Pacific was first attacked on December 7th, 1941 following the attack on Pearl Harbor.
-Under cover of darkness, the Japanese destroyers Sazanami and Ushio circled around Midway and bombarded the southwest point of Sand Island.
-The fringing reef is close to Sand Island on this side, and bright moonlight made the power plant and the seaplane hangar easy targets.
+Midway Atoll (Kuaihelani) was the site of several key turning points in World War II.
+This remote set of islands in the Pacific was first attacked on December 7th,1941 following the assault on Pearl Harbor.
+Under cover of darkness, the Japanese destroyer vessels, Sazanami and Ushio, circled around Midway and bombarded the southwest point of Sand Island.
+The fringing reef is close to Sand Island on this side, allowing the vessel to be within close firing range, and bright moonlight made the power plant and the seaplane hangar easy targets.
 The thick concrete walls of the power plant provided protection to the second floor radio control room.
-Here First Lieutenant George Cannon and his team surveyed the Japanese ships and radioed tactical information to the batteries on the beach.
-The batteries could not see the ships and needed this critical information to fire accurately on the ships and defend the island.
+Here First Lieutenant George Cannon and his team surveyed the Japanese destroyers and radioed tactical information to the batteries on the beach.
+From their position, the batteries could not see the destroyers, thus, this critical information helped them to fire accurately on the destroyers to defend the island.
+Despite being seriously wounded from a Japanese shell, Lieut.
+Cannon continued to command his post as the batteries worked to defend the island.
+Eventually the Japanese destroyers were forced to retreat.
+Lieut.
+George Cannon ultimately succumbed to his wounds, becoming the first U.S. Marine to be awarded the Congressional Medal of Honor in WWII.
 With Pearl Harbor in tatters and Midway shelled, the U.S. entered World War II.

 By late April of 1942, Navy intelligence was certain that the Japanese were planning a major offensive that summer.
 Pacific Fleet Commander Admiral Chester Nimitz suspected Midway was their target.
-He knew that if Japan took Midway, they would soon have a stranglehold on the Pacific.
-Six months after the Japanese attacked Pearl Harbor, the US Navy lured the Japanese into a aircraft carrier trap 300 miles northeast of Midway Atoll, a place referred to as point luck.
+He knew that if Japan took Midway, they would soon have a stronghold on the Pacific.
+Six months after the Japanese attacked Pearl Harbor, the US Navy lured the Japanese into an aircraft carrier trap 300 miles northeast of Midway Atoll, a place referred to as "point luck".
 The battle raged on from June 4th-7th 1942.
-The Battle of Midway was a major turning point in World War II.
+The Battle of Midway was a major turning point in the Pacific Theater during World War II.
 The Imperial Japanese Navy lost two thirds of its aircraft carriers and many of the crews and officers aboard them.
-Japan remained a threat, but after losing Midway, their strategy turned to defense.
-The losses at Midway were considerable and the sinking of USS Yorktown was a major blow to the U.S. Navy.
+Japan remained a threat, but after losing this critical battle at Midway, their strategy turned to defense.
+The United States losses at Midway were considerable, and the sinking of the naval vessel USS Yorktown was a major blow to the U.S. Navy forces.
 The loss spurred U.S. wartime production of new ships, airplanes, and equipment that soon outpaced that of the Japanese.